Amigoliath/Slidikins-Strenuous-Skyrim/Installation Guide.md

 **Compatibility:** Compatible.

 ### [New Music](https://thephoenixflavour.com/tpf-x/installation/new-music/)
 **Notes:** If you’re tired of the soundtrack, this is a good way to add more variety to the game.
 Most, if not all of it, fits in with the existing themes.
-This used to be in TPF, so I’ve kept it in my order.
-**Compatibility:** Compatible, recommended and included in loadorder.txt.
+**Compatibility:** This is now included in base TPF and isn't technically a TPF-X Addon.

 ### [Miscellaneous](https://thephoenixflavour.com/tpf-x/installation/miscellaneous/)
 **Notes:** These mods are entirely up to you.
 I saw no reason to add any of them to my game but your preference may be different.